diogomatoschaves/fullstack-coding-challenge/README.md

 ## Prerequisites

-You need to have python 3 and npm installed in your machine.
+You'll need to have installed in your machine the following:

+- python 3
+- npm
+- redis (brew install redis)

 ## Installation & Usage